Advanced Signal Analysis in Detecting Replay Attacks for Automatic Speaker Verification Systems: Introduction

+The results demonstrate that the proposed methods not only match but, in some cases, excel over conventional methods in terms of efficiency and effectiveness.
+Specifically, the CQA method offers significant computational advantages over the traditional CQT method, while the MA method shows a superior ability in capturing human speech characteristics.

-The remainder of this paper is organized as follows.
-Section 2 describes the proposed finite sequences and its variants~\footnote{\url{https://github.com/shihkuanglee/ADFA}} for three new signal analysis methods.
-Section 3 presents the experiments, results, and discussion.
-Section 4 and 5 provides concluding remarks and future work, respectively.
+The remainder of this paper is structured as follows: Section \ref{sec:2} describes the inspiration and complete details of the proposed methods.
+Section \ref{sec:3} presents the experimental setup and evaluation methodology.
+Section \ref{sec:4} discusses the results and their implications.
+Sections \ref{sec:5} and \ref{sec:6} provide concluding remarks and directions for future work, respectively.